Early-stage signs and symptoms of dementia

 The person may be more anxious, frightened or sad, and so at risk of depression.
 It is also common to become more irritable – perhaps in frustration at lost abilities – or easily upset.
 A person can often be more withdrawn, lack self-confidence and lose interest in hobbies or people.

-Changes in behaviour are not common in early-stage dementia, other than in FTD.
+Changes in behaviour are not common first signs of dementia, other than in FTD.
 A person with behavioural variant FTD may lose their inhibitions and behave in socially inappropriate ways.
 They may also act impulsively and lose empathy for others.

 Significant physical changes at this stage tend to be limited to DLB, where problems with movement are similar to Parkinson’s disease.
 If someone with vascular or mixed dementia has a stroke, this can lead to weak limbs on one side.